 Liver Dose Adjustments

--Mild to Moderate Liver Impairment (Child-Pugh A and B): No adjustment recommended.
+Mild to Moderate Liver Dysfunction (Child-Pugh Classes A and B): No adjustment recommended.

--Severe Liver Impairment (Child-Pugh C): Avoid use; monitor patients for adverse reactions if use cannot be avoided.
+Severe Liver Dysfunction (Child-Pugh Class C): Avoid use; patients should be monitored for adverse reactions if use cannot be avoided.

 Consult WARNINGS section for additional precautions.